Content Marketing

 5) Content Bursts

-While your always-on content streams steadily increase your topic authority and expand your digital reach, content bursts capitalize on timely topics to give your brand an instant additional lift.
+Content bursts are timely, concentrated campaigns that capitalize on rising demand for a specific subtopic within your ecosystem.
+While your always-on content streams steadily increase your topic authority and expand your digital reach, content bursts give your brand an instant additional lift.

 A content burst involves taking a cluster of content on a timely topic and promoting those assets as a series over a specific period to capitalize on rising demand.